mabiesen/My_Site_OLD_NO_RAILS/README.md

 Anticipating:
 *  Wix to release namespace for mattbiesen.com.
 Submitted request, put in ticket.
 Then link to matthewbiesen.com.
 *  To create index page.
 Index page will make it easy to highlight major projects and provide a familiar place from and to which the user can navigate.
 *  To link Resume and Coverletter to cv page.
 They will be displayed in pdf form with a print option.
+Change star reference to portfolio.
 *  Provide a print option for all career-related web pages, and an easy print-all.
 *  Provide page of travel and hobbies.
 *  Provide information on the Biesen Brothers and link to website.